DutchBlockchainHackathon/DutchBlockchainHackathon.github.io/README.md

 3. You can check your code against the guidelines using Better Code Hub, a [GitHub.com](https://Github.com) integration provided by [Software Improvement Group SIG](https://www.sig.eu).
 Better Code Hub integrates with the GitHub Flow and can run at Pull Requests and Commits.

-4. 16 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maximum codebase size 100 KLoc
+4. 16 modern programming languages are [supported](https://bettercodehub.com/docs/configuration-manual) with a maximum codebase size 200 KLoc

 ## How to get started

-1. Mail your team name and personal GitHub handles to [bettercodehub@sig.eu](mailto:bettercodehub@sig.eu) to get Pro access for private repo's
+1. Mail your team name and personal GitHub handles to the BlockChaingers.

-2. Put your public or private repo on Github in your profile
+2. Your team will be added to this [Organization](https://github.com/blockchaingers)

 3. Go to [bettercodehub.com](https://bettercodehub.com)

-4. get instant feedback on the guidelines and pick refactor candidates
+4. Press play and get instant feedback on the guidelines and pick refactor candidates

+5. Click on the Pull request icon to enable BetterCodeHub to run in your CICD

 ## How to get support